twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 Other times, it involves writing up a proof of concept (PoC), showing a demo to other engineers, and getting their support/consent.

-Example ([SilviaTerra][]): We were using [Django REST Framework][DRF] but mostly for its JSON request/response logic, not actual REST resources.
+Positive example ([SilviaTerra][]): We were using [Django REST Framework][DRF] but mostly for its JSON request/response logic, not actual REST resources.
 I wrote up a PoC, pitched it, and we progressively shrunk/simplified the codebase (endpoint by endpoint) over the course of 1 month.

 [DRF]: https://www.django-rest-framework.org/

+Negative example ([Verbling][]): The testing system was slow and brittle.
+The engineering velocity was greatly reduced due to limited attempts to improve it.
+Without intervention, it would continue to get slower and impact company velocity.

 # What did I leave out
 There's some lessons that felt like they were either too much opinion, not specific to startups, or require their own article.
 Here's a quick rundown: